CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 1: Explore the databases and collections in MongoDB

-In this task, you will be connecting to a Mongo database hosted over an Azure Linux VM and exploring the databases and collections in it.
+In this task, you will be connecting to a mongo database hosted over Azure Linux VM and exploring the databases and collections in it.

-1. While connected to your Linux VM, run the below command for connecting to Mongo shell to display the databases and collections in it using the Mongo shell.
+1. While connected to your Linux VM, run the below command for connecting to mongo shell to display the databases and collections in it using the mongo shell.

    ```
    mongo